stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-The leading numeric is replaced to ensure the name is valid:
+This case only applies for the enumerations that specify the number of image or view dimensions:

 ```java
 private static final String[] DIGITS = {"ONE", "TWO", "THREE"};
 ```

+The leading numeric is replaced by the corresponding token, for example the `VkImageType.VK_IMAGE_TYPE_2D` constant becomes `TWO_D`.

 ### Templates